 Power PLAYer Panel

-Tackling “PLAY FOR LIFE” with industry leaders from a variety of perspectives, this is a discussion NOT to be missed!
+Tackling “The FUTURE of Play” with industry leaders from a variety of perspectives, this is a discussion NOT to be missed!

 PLAYtalks and Presenters